Juan María Bordaberry: Ousted by military

 Gradually, Bordaberry became even more authoritarian than his military partners.
 In June 1976, he proposed a new, corporatist constitution that would have permanently shuttered the parties and codified a permanent role for the military.
 This was further than even the military wanted to go, and it forced him to resign.
 Bordaberry then returned to his ranch.

 Family

-Bordaberry and his wife, Josefina Herrán, had nine children.
-One of Bordaberry's sons, Pedro Bordaberry, was Minister for Tourism and Industry in the government of Jorge Batlle.
-Another son, Santiago, is a rural affairs activist.
+Bordaberry was married to Josefina Herrán Puig.
+Together, the couple had nine children: